-A map will be compiled which, combined with knowledge of the effects on the ecosystem, provides insight into the potential loss of habitat as a result of impulse noises.
-The data for this map on the distribution in time and space of loud impulse noises will be gleaned from information already available on activities that cause impulse noises.
-To map out the potential (cumulative effects) of uninterrupted background noise, existing data on ship movements, additional measurements and modelling will be used.
+A map will be compiled which, combined with knowledge of the effects on the ecosystem, provides insight into the potential loss of habitat as a result of impulsive noise.
+The data for this map on the distribution in time and space of loud impulsive noise will be gleaned from information already available on activities that cause impulsive noise.
+To map out the potential (cumulative effects) of continuous background noise, existing data on ship movements, additional measurements and modelling will be used.